simonfuhrmann/mve/README.txt

     # qmake && make -j8
     # ./umve

-Building under MS Windows may work aswell.
+Building under MS Windows may work as well.
 However, documenting this process is currently out of scope of this document.